Nihilnia/SpotifyApiProject_v2/README.md

 - ![Photoshop](https://raw.githubusercontent.com/Nihilnia/GithubBadges/d789604b7dce1b979d009e0751f7d4a26c07a2f9/Photoshop.svg)

 ## Usage
-You can [view the live demo](https://nihilnia.github.io/Portfolio) hosted on GitHub Pages.
+You can [view the live demo](https://spotifyapiproject.netlify.app) hosted on Netlify.
-To view my portfolio, simply open the index.html file in your web browser.
-You can also navigate to each project folder and open the README file for more information about each project.
+Simply go to website, create your own account and login.

 ## Contributing
-If you would like to contribute to my portfolio, feel free to submit a pull request.
+If you would like to contribute to my project, feel free to submit a pull request.
 I am open to new ideas and suggestions for improving my work.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Nihilnia/Portfolio/blob/main/LICENSE.md) file for details.<br/>